therealstein/therealstein/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Node.js API
+- 🔭 I’m currently working on ... projects that will be copied anyway
-- 🌱 I’m currently learning ...
-Sequelize
+- 🌱 I’m currently learning ... how to mess with AI
-- 👯 I’m looking to collaborate on ...
-Vue.Js
+- 👯 I’m looking to collaborate on ... projects that improve ourselves
-- 🤔 I’m looking for help with ...
-Vue.js
+- 🤔 I’m looking for help with ... writing prompts that accelerate my current prompts
 - 💬 Ask me about ...
-Telegram Bots
+Automations that generate big bucks
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... at someday you reached me best on IRC
 - 😄 Pronouns: ...
-He/Him
+He/Him no matter what
 - ⚡ Fun fact: ...
+Isn't that funny